alisdair/maximum/README.md

 - Per-post CSS and JavaScript, written in separate files

-- Embed HTML partials at the end of posts, so that you don't have to embed HTML or SVGs in your Markdown
+- Embed partials at the end of posts

 - Configurable per-post Handlebars layouts